bbovee-19/IDS2024S/README.md

 + [quiz](./quiz): This directory contains all my quiz submissions, each of which is a folder properly named with quiz number, containing the quiz submission.
 + [exam](./exam): This directory contains all my exam submissions, each of which is a folder properly named with exam name or number, containing the exam submission.

+> I fear not the man who has practiced 10,000 kicks once, but I fear the man who has practiced one kick 10,000 times.
+> Bruce Lee

+For questions and troubleshooting, please contact:
+Brian Bovee
+bab8205@mavs.uta.edu